Bilateral donors include individual governments – among them, some EBRD countries of operations – and their development agencies. Our donors include:

-The Climate Investment Funds are financing instruments channeled through multilateral development banks and designed to pilot low-carbon emissions and climate-resilient development.
+The Climate Investment Funds are financing instruments channelled through multilateral development banks and designed to pilot low-carbon emissions and climate-resilient development.
 They include the Clean Technology Fund for climate mitigation in middle-income countries and the Strategic Climate Fund for building climate resilience, investments in forestry and renewable energy investments in low-income countries.
-The EBRD has been involved in the development and implementation of the Climate Investment Funds since 2007 to mobilise large-scale donor resources and allow us to combine technical assistance, grants and concessional loans.
-Projects cover sustainable energy solutions such as district heating, energy efficiency, renewables, waste processing, resilience measures for large-scale hydropower plants, and funding for climate resilience through financial institutions.
+The EBRD has been a partner to the Climate Investment Funds since 2007 implementing sustainable energy solutions, such as district heating, energy efficiency, renewables, waste processing, as well as climate resilience measures.

 The European Union (EU), an EBRD shareholder, is the largest donor to the EBRD, and has been contributing more than one-third of its total grants since the Bank’s inception.
 EU grants are utilised across most of the EBRD countries of operations, and their use has been growing.
-The majority of EU funds managed by the EBRD are accessed through regional blending facilities, such as the Neighborhood Investment Facility, the Investment Facility for Central Asia, the Asia Investment Facility, and the Western Balkans Investment Framework.
+The majority of EU funds managed by the EBRD are accessed through regional blending facilities, such as the Neighborhood Investment Facility, the Investment Facility for Central Asia, the Asia Investment Facility, and the Instrument for Pre-Accession Assistance (IPA).

 Green Climate Fund

 Recognising the scale of investment necessary to limit global temperature rise to below 2 degrees Celsius, the Green Climate Fund was created to support developing countries in mitigating and adapting to the challenges posed by climate change.
 The EBRD and the GCF have been working together since 2017 to respond rapidly and effectively to these challenges for the benefit of millions of people.
 Together, the GCF and the EBRD are unlocking the necessary financial and technical forces to support green, transformational investments in developing countries.
-Blended GCF and EBRD resources currently flow into climate change mitigation projects in Egypt and Kazakhstan as well as adaptation projects in Tajikistan and Morocco.
-They are also helping transform the local banking sectors in Armenia, Egypt, Georgia, Jordan, Moldova, Mongolia, Morocco, Serbia, Tajikistan and Tunisia to become engines of green lending.
+Blended GCF and EBRD resources currently flow into climate change mitigation and adaptation projects across 14 countries.

 Global Concessional Financing Facility